adisahume/referralflow/README.md

 ### 3. **Job Tracker Tools (Huntr, Teal, etc.)**

-**Why it falls short:**
-- ❌ Built for applications, not referrals
+❌ Built for applications, not referrals
-- ❌ No contact-stage logic
+❌ No contact-stage logic
-- ❌ Doesn’t track conversations, messages, or outreach history
+❌ Doesn’t track conversations, messages, or outreach history

 ReferralFlow helps you *get the referral*, not just log an application.